How do you build the ultimate camp kitchen? We compiled a checklist to prepare you for your camping trip with the essentials.

 Related Articles: The Best Camping Food and The Best Camping Cookware Review

-Putting together the ultimate camp kitchen set that is ready to grab and go is really not very time-consuming and it doesn't have to be expensive.
+Putting together the ultimate camp kitchen set ready to grab and go is really not very time-consuming and doesn't have to be expensive.
 Most of the items that you will want to include can be bought at the thrift store.
 There is no need to drop $10 on a titanium fork at the fancy camping store just to keep it in your car camping bin; keep that in mind as we go through this list.

 Storage

 - A Durable Bin - Having something like the Rubbermaid 20 gallon tote is great.
 We recommend buying a higher quality, durable bin that won't break and will last longer.
-The 14 gallon tote is also a good option, but it can be really nice to find a bin that will fit your camp stove (we slide ours into the 20 gallon bin at a diagonal and pack the other items around it, more on this to come).
+The 14 gallon tote is also a good option, but it can be nice to find a bin that will fit your camp stove (we slide ours into the 20 gallon bin at a diagonal and pack the other items around it, more on this to come).

 Stove